 Two to three gloves of minced garlic and 2 tsp. of dry or fresh herbs of choice flavors the cheese nicely and make the perfect blend of flavors.

 Does this coconut cheese taste like coconut?

 If you flavor the cheese with garlic and herbs, there is almost no taste of coconut.
 My son who hates the flavor of coconut still loves this cheese when I make it with garlic and herbs.

 How can I make this cheese melt well?

-If you want to use this cheese to make a grilled cheese sandwich or a quesadilla, simply add more tapioca flour (aka tapioca starch) to the cheese mixture before cooking.
+If you want to use this cheese to make a grilled cheese sandwich or a quesadilla, simply add 2 additional tbsp tapioca flour (this will equal a total of 2 tbsp+1 tsp) to the cheese mixture before cooking.
 This will make the cheese softer so it melts and stretches when heated.